c2d7fa/zt/README.md

 From here, you can continue writing, and then repeat the process to create more follower notes.
-You may choose to insert them at the end of the current sequence, or to go back to a previous note and start a new branch.
-You can navigate back and forth in the tree by clicking the "backward" links at the top of each note and the "forward" links at the bottom.
+You may choose to insert them at the end of the current sequence, or you can go back to a previous note and start a new branch from there.
+Browsing your notes consists of selecting an arbitrary starting point and then using the "backward" links at the top of each note and the "forward" links at the bottom to navigate the tree.
 You can jump directly to an existing note with `zt-find-file` (`C-c # f`)

 Once you've built up a little tree of notes like this, move on to the next section.